Small business marketing guide: ideas and strategies

 Search engine optimization

 Search engine optimization (SEO) uses specific design elements and content strategies to help search engines find your website.
-SEO helps prospects find your website through searches related to your product or service.
-It's often more cost-effective than paying for ads on the search results pages and can be a crucial edge in competitive markets.
+SEO helps prospects discover your business through searches related to your product or service.
+It's often more cost-effective than paying for search ads and can be a crucial edge in competitive markets.

 Social media

-Social media profiles help small businesses promote their products, build brand awareness, and connect with customers.
+Social media marketing helps small businesses promote products, build brand awareness, and connect with customers.
 Given that 81% of consumers are swayed by social media to make spontaneous purchases, these platforms are a powerful tool for driving sales.

 To reach the right audience, use the social media sites your customers use.
-Answer comments promptly (especially complaints) and feel free to show your personality.
+Answer comments promptly (especially complaints) and show your personality.
 Social media is your space to showcase what makes your brand unique while staying true to your business values.

 Paid advertising

-- Buy ads on Google or other search engines so that your website appears in the advertising section of the search results for certain keywords.
+- Search engine ads: buy ads on Google so your website appears in search results for specific keywords

 Traditional marketing uses offline channels like print, radio, and events to reach customers.
 While digital dominates in 2025, traditional methods offer unique advantages:

-- Tangible brand presence that customers can physically interact with
+- Physical brand materials that customers can touch and interact with

 - Less competition in offline spaces compared to crowded digital channels